Yes, all small businesses are different.

 Ensuring customer engagement is at the top of this list because it is your best bet at building loyal customer relationships.

 In business, keeping hold of your existing customers is always more cost-effective than acquiring new ones.
+For example, think about introducing a customer loyalty program to keep past customers returning.

 Growth is expensive and as you build your business, you can’t afford to lose existing customers for the sake of potential customers.